-What Are Phishing Links in Phishing Attacks?
+What Are Phishing Links?

-Phishing links are commonly used to:
+These links are typically used to:

 -

-Steal login credentials
+Harvest login credentials

 -